Off-Grid Solar Power: A Complete Guide to going Off Grid with Solar in New Zealand

 Off-grid living simply means thinking a little differently about how you use energy - and having a system that’s built to support that.

-How Off-Grid Solar Works (Step-by-Step Overview)
+How Off-Grid Solar works (step-by-step overview)

-Unlike grid-tied systems, off-grid setups operate completely independently.
-There’s no connection to the national electricity grid, and no external power source to fall back on.
 Your system needs to generate, store, and supply 100% of your electricity - all year round.

 Here’s how the process works, step by step: